 - Director of Services (also the FCA Compliance Officer) – any aspect of the casework or debt advice service

-- Director of Marketing & Development – any complaints relating to marketing or fundraising, including publicity
+- Director of Marketing & Fundraising – any complaints relating to marketing or fundraising, including publicity

 We will acknowledge your complaint within five working days of initial receipt.

 The acknowledgement will provide early reassurance that the complaint has been received and is being dealt with, notify you of the name, position and contact details of the person investigating the complaint, and explain the complaints procedure.